Evina88/HELLOWORLDAUTOS/README.md

 ~ In the front-end, we check if this property exists and if so, we display an additional span with the info of the engine.

  	// if (property_exists($vehicle, "engine"))

+Commit: abstract class Vehicle

+~ When an object or class is abstract, it cannot be instantiated and used and therefore it doesn't have a constructor.

+~ You have to inherit from it and define your own behavior.

+~ You cannot have more than one ancestors.